zhanglab/psamm/docs/tutorial/applying_supplemental_data.rst

 The materials used in this part of the tutorial can be found in the `tutorial-part-7` directory in the psamm-tutorial repository.
-This directory contains a file called ``gene_associations.tsv`` which contains a two column reciprocal best hits mapping, mapping the genes in the E coli model model to mock genes from a mock organism (the mock organism gene names are formatted as "imaginary<Integer>" and have been randomly generated).
+This directory contains a file called ``gene_associations.tsv`` which contains a two column reciprocal best hits mapping, mapping the genes in the *E. coli* model model to mock genes from a mock organism (the mock organism gene names are formatted as "imaginary{Integer}" and have been randomly generated).

 Format of the Reciprocal Best Hits File